frankois944/MvvmForIOS-Swift/README.md

 There is a sample who explain how to implement the Framework in Swift project without binding stuff

 # Service Locator
-There is a service locator which can be used for using IoC.
+There is a service locator which can be used for IoC.

-Swift
 ```Swift
 //interface
 protocol IDataServices : class {